-“One of the biggest trends I see on the rise is localization and community based websites.
+“One of the biggest small business trends I see on the rise is localization and community based websites.
 Websites like Craigslist once were the one-stop-shop for all of your local needs.
 However, as more people have come to rely on the internet to find construction workers, plumbers, lawyers, lawn care providers, and even temporary housing, a new form of business has emerged.
-In my opinion, 2020 will be the year that many of these relatively unknown websites rise to the top, and dominate the gap that sites like Yelp, Craigslist, YellowPages, and AngiesList once controlled.
+In my opinion, 2021 will be the year that many of these relatively unknown websites rise to the top, and dominate the gap that sites like Yelp, Craigslist, YellowPages, and AngiesList once controlled.
 You have already seen the rise of AirBnB and Uber, but many similar companies are out there for other sectors in the market.
 For example companies like LawnStarter, YourGreenPal, PlowsandMows, LawnLove and others already dominate the local market for finding lawn care providers and landscapers in many cities.
 Similar businesses will continue to sprout up throughout the country, and shape the way that businesses connect with their clients.” — Douglas Dedrick, founder, This American Lawn

 22. Content Will Replace Sales as a Primary Source of Lead Generation